Ercoupe N94805

 Powerplant Continental C-75, C-85 or C-90, air cooled horizontally opposed piston engine

-N94805 PowerplantContinental O-200 (100HP)
+N94805 PowerplantContinental O-200-A (100HP)

 Empty weight950 lbs